patsprice/https-github.com-bretfisher-container.training/slides/shared/orchestration.md

 --

-* We needed "many servers to act like one, and run many containers"
+- We needed "many servers to act like one, and run many containers"

 --

-* An the Container Orchstrator was born
+- An the Container Orchestrator was born

 ---

-## Container orchstrators
+## Container orchestrator

-* Many open source projects have be created in the last 5 years to:
+- Many open source projects have been created in the last 5 years to:

-  * Schedule containers to run on servers
+  - Schedule running of containers on servers

 --

-  * Dispatch them across many nodes
+  - Dispatch them across many nodes

 --

-  * Manage container lifecycle operations
+  - Monitor and react to container and server health

 --

-  * Monitor and react to container and app health
+  - Provide storage, networking, proxy, security, and logging features

 --

-  * Provide storage, networking, proxy, security, and logging features
+  - Do all this in a declarative way, rather than imperative

 --

-  * Do all this in a declarative vs. imperative

---

-  * Provide API's to allow extensability and management
+  - Provide API's to allow extensibility and management

 ---

 ## Major container orchestration projects

-* Kubernetes
+- Kubernetes, aka K8s

-* Swarm
+- Docker Swarm

-* Apache Mesos/Marathon
+- Apache Mesos/Marathon

-* Cloud Foundry
+- Cloud Foundry

-* Amazon ECS (not OSS, AWS-only)
+- Amazon ECS (not OSS, AWS-only)

-* HashiCorp Nomad
+- HashiCorp Nomad

 --

+- **Many of these are tools running on top of Docker Engine**

+--

-* **Kuberenetes is the *one* orchestrator with many _distrobutions_**
+- **Kubernetes is the *one* orchestrator with many _distributions_**

 ---

-## Kubernetes distrobutions
+## Kubernetes distributions

-* Kubernetes "vanilla upstream"
+- Kubernetes "vanilla upstream"

-* RedHat OpenShift
+- RedHat OpenShift

-* Docker Enterprise (runs both Swarm and/or Kubernetes)
+- Docker Enterprise (runs both Swarm and/or Kubernetes)

-* Rancher
+- Rancher

-* Canonical Charmed Kubernetes
+- Canonical Charmed Kubernetes

-* And [Many, many more...](https://kubernetes.io/partners/#conformance) (86 as of June 2019)
+- And [Many, many more...](https://kubernetes.io/partners/#conformance) (86 as of June 2019)

+--

+- Rancher K3s (tiny version of Kubernetes, still early days)